chinmina/chinmina-token-buildkite-plugin/README.md

 # chinmina-token-buildkite-plugin

-Adds a `chinimina_token` script to the `PATH`, allowing agent scripts to retrieve a GitHub token from Chinmina for the current repository or for an [organizational profile][organization-profiles].
+A Buildkite plugin for retrieving GitHub tokens from Chinmina for the current repository or [organizational profiles][organization-profiles].
+Tokens can be automatically exported as environment variables or retrieved programmatically via the `chinmina_token` helper script.

 > [!NOTE]
 > Refer to the [Chinmina documentation][chinmina-integration] for detailed